 Microscope

 Dr. Harmon obtained his B.S. degree in Chemistry from the University of Delaware in 1984 and his Ph.D. in Analytical Chemistry from the University of Pittsburgh in 1990.
 He then spent two years at the National Institutes of Health (Bethesda, MD) in a Post-Doctoral position.
 Dr. Harmon then took an opportunity with the Liposome Company (Princeton, NJ) for two years, before joining Merck & Co.
 Inc. (West Point, PA) at which Dr. Harmon worked for the next 22 years.
-A curriculum vita (CV) detailing Dr. Harmon's role and experience in the pharmaceutical industry is provided in the first link below.
+In 2016, Dr. Harmon retired from Merck & Co. and established Pharxmon Consulting, LLC where he has since brought his pharmaceutical expertise to his clients.
+A curriculum vita (CV) detailing Dr. Harmon's role and experiences is provided in the first link below.

 The unique aspect of Dr. Harmon's Industrial career in the Pharmaceutical Sciences was his commitment to staying close to the science, in the laboratory, conducting, and directing analytical experiments to create a deeper technical understanding of critical developmental issues.
 In a sense Dr. Harmon has been able to have an academic type career, but in the context of a large pharmaceutical company developmental pipeline (many rapidly moving drug candidate programs).
 Post graduate school, Dr. Harmon has authored/coauthored over 30 peer reviewed manuscripts in Journals such as Journal of Pharmaceutical Sciences.
 This environment along with Dr. Harmon's implicit interest in understanding "how things really work" have led to a keenly pragmatic yet deeply technical problem solving capability.

-Over the last 5-10 years of his Merck & Co.
+During the last 5-10 years of his Merck & Co.
 Inc. experience, Dr. Harmon's efforts also focused on dissolution processes of enabled formulations and poorly soluble drug particles.
 Simple experimental approaches to measuring effective dissolution rates from the entire dosage form, in bio relevant dissolution media have been developed.
-Dr. Harmon has also detailed dissolution events occurring from amorphous solid dispersions (see dissolution related scientific publications 2, 3, 4, 9, and 12 in CV; PDF's available page 3).
-These detailed studies provide Dr. Harmon with valuable and unique insights into optimizing dissolution rates, thus optimizing human exposures of poorly water soluble drugs from pharmaceutical formulations.
+Dr. Harmon has also detailed dissolution events occurring from amorphous solid dispersions (see dissolution related scientific publications 4, 5, 10, 13 in CV; PDF's available on “Dissolution Rate Optimization” page 3).
+These detailed studies provide Dr. Harmon with valuable and unique insights into optimizing dissolution rates, thus optimizing human exposures of poorly water-soluble drugs from pharmaceutical formulations.

 Dr. Harmon